mozilla/testpilot-metrics/README.md

 fields to GA, you must decide how to map your extra fields to the GA [custom fields](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#customs).

-Once you've figured out this mapping, pass in a `transform` function that will convert the extra fields to GA custom fields.
+Once you've figured out this mapping, pass a second argument to `sendEvent`: a `transform` function that will convert the extra fields to GA custom fields.

 The `transform` function is passed 2 arguments: first, the raw event object that was passed to `sendEvent`; second, the default GA ping that would normally